-This is an expense which has been incurred by an eligible health care recipient for qualifying health care provided during the Plan Year and/or Grace Period and which is eligible for reimbursement under the terms of the HCFSA Program.
-Over-the-counter (OTC) drugs are also eligible as long as they are prescribed by a doctor and accompanied by a copy of the prescription.
-The expense must be incurred for an eligible medical service, which is:

-- · for an eligible health care recipient; - permissible by the Internal Revenue Service (IRS);

-- medically necessary; - not reimbursable by your health insurance and/or Welfare Fund; and - not for the payment of health insurance premiums. - The HCFSA Program utilizes IRS Publication 502 as a reference for examples of eligible expenses.
+- This is an expense which has been incurred by an eligible health care recipient for qualifying health care provided during the Plan Year and/or Grace Period and which is eligible for reimbursement under the terms of the HCFSA Program.
+Over the counter (OTC) drugs are also eligible.
+The expense must be incurred for an eligible medical service, which is: - for an eligible health care recipient; - permissible by the Internal Revenue Service (IRS)\; - medically necessary; - not reimbursable by your health insurance and/or Welfare Fund; and - not for the payment of health insurance premiums. - \ The HCFSA Program utilizes IRS Publication 502 as a reference for examples of eligible expenses.
 Please note that certain items indicated in IRS Publication 502 may not be eligible under IRC 213.

-Amounts paid for OTC drugs will no longer be qualified medical expenses eligible for tax-free reimbursement from your HCFSA, unless prescribed by a doctor.
-This does not apply to insulin and certain other items that are not considered drugs.
-The table below shows examples of eligible and ineligible OTC expenses.
+Amounts paid for OTC drugs will be qualified medical expenses eligible for tax-free reimbursement from your HCFSA, except sunscreens, nutritional supplements, and vitamins, unless prescribed by a doctor for treating a medical condition.
+The table below shows examples of eligible expense sand expenses that are eligible with documentation.

-Over-the-Counter Items That Are No Longer Eligible Without a Prescription Over-the-Counter Items That Will Remain Eligible Acid controllers Anti-itch medicines Antihistamines Baby rash ointments/creams Cold sore remedies Cough medicines Digestive aids Laxatives Motion sickness products Pain relievers Respiratory treatments Sleep aids Bandages Braces and supports Contact lens supplies/solutions First aid supplies Insulin Reading glasses Thermometers Walkers Wheelchairs
+Over-the-Counter Items That are Eligible Over-the-Counter Items That are Eligible with a Prescription or a letter of medical Necessity Acid controllers Anti-itch medicines Antihistamines Baby rash ointments/creams Cold sore remedies Cough medicines Digestive aids Laxatives Menstrual care products Motion sickness products Pain relievers Respiratory treatments Sleep aids Bandages Braces and supports Contact lens supplies/solutions First aid supplies Insulin Reading glasses Thermometers Walkers Wheelchairs Sunscreens Nutritional supplements Vitamins